 Even if the issues in question under the above provisions are beyond the scope of the WTO Agreements, the unilateral measures taken may be in contradiction with the WTO Agreements, as already discussed.
 (The telecommunications provisions are similar to those in Section 301 of the US Trade Act, as described in <Problems under international rules> of (1) "Section 301 of the Trade Act of 1974" above).
 Section 301 of the Trade Act of 1974 could potentially permit unilateral measures by the US government without waiting for a WTO panel decision, and therefore would constitute a violation of the WTO Agreements unless there are self-control measures by government to ensure operations consistent with the WTO, such as the interpretative guidelines for the Trade Act prepared by the US President and other statements by the US government.

-In a report entitled "The result of review of the operation of Telecommunications Trade Agreements under Section 1377 of the Omnibus Trade and Competitiveness Act of 1988" released by the USTR in April 2014, the USTR cites the following points as major problems.
+In a report entitled "2015 Section 1377 Review On Compliance with Telecommunications Trade Agreements," the USTR cites the following points as major problems.